jcubic/lips/README.md

 Don't forget to link to the project website (it's [good for SEO](https://itnext.io/seo-for-open-source-projects-1a6b17ffeb8b)).

-Of course, if you want you can also contribute with code, but there are way easier ways to help.
+Of course, if you like, you can also contribute with code, but there are way easier ways to help.

-I would also love to see if you use the library, I may even share the links of projects that use it.
+I would also love to see if you use the library; I may even share the links of projects that use it.

 ## Acknowledgments
-* Font used in logo is [Telegrafico](https://www.dafont.com/telegrafico.font) by [ficod](https://www.deviantart.com/ficod).
+* The font used in the logo is [Telegrafico](https://www.dafont.com/telegrafico.font) by [ficod](https://www.deviantart.com/ficod).
 * The cover image for GitHub and Blog Posts use clipart by [Baptiste Gaultier](https://openclipart.org/artist/b.gaultier).
 * Part of the current Parser is inspired by implementation in [BiwaScheme](https://www.biwascheme.org/) by Yutaka HARA (yhara).
 * [TCO](https://lips.js.org/docs/scheme-intro/core#tail-call-optimization) and
-  [Continuations](https://lips.js.org/docs/scheme-intro/continuations) imeplementation inspired by [js-scheme](https://bluishcoder.co.nz/jsscheme/) by Alex Yakovlev
+  [Continuations](https://lips.js.org/docs/scheme-intro/continuations) implementations inspired by [js-scheme](https://bluishcoder.co.nz/jsscheme/) by Alex Yakovlev.
+* Quasiquote is based on Alan Bawden's paper "Quasiquotation in Lisp".
 * `fetch` polyfill use [unfetch](https://github.com/developit/unfetch) by Jason Miller.
-* Browser `init` function use [ContentLoaded](http://javascript.nwbox.com/ContentLoaded/).
+* The browser `init` function uses [ContentLoaded](http://javascript.nwbox.com/ContentLoaded/).
 * The rationalize algorithm is based on [Kawa Scheme](https://www.gnu.org/software/kawa/index.html) by Per M.A.
 Bothner, Alan Bawden and Marc Feeley.
 * `ucs2decode` function taken from [punycode.js](https://github.com/bestiejs/punycode.js) by [Mathias Bynens](https://mathiasbynens.be/).
 * [Rosetta Code](https://rosettacode.org/) was used for: